test-kitchen/test-kitchen/docs/content/docs/provisioners/_index.md

     weight: 1
 ---

-A Test-Kitchen *provisioner* is a what takes care of configuring the compute instance provided by the *driver*.
+A Test-Kitchen *provisioner* takes care of configuring the compute instance provided by the *driver*.
 This is most commonly a configuration management framework like Chef or the Shell provisioner, both of which are included in test-kitchen by default.

 Other provisioners: